It's even worse than it appears..

 I wonder if the VCs would fund an entirely fictitious implementation of Twitter with AI of course.
 All the other people are AI designed actors, and can be exactly the kind of people who make you feel good.
 On "Your Own Twitter" you'd have the most followers of anyone.
 Elon Musk would kiss your ass.
 You could change reality at will, have Trump removed from office and watch the MAGAs wail in pain.
 You could say absolutely whatever you like and never be cancelled.
 Don't laugh, I bet this happens.#

-Without much of a spoiler, this end of this week's Pluribus made me both emotional and aroused at the same time.
+Without much of a spoiler, this end of this week's Pluribus was both emotional and exciting at the same time.
+Didn't see it coming.
 People complain because after the first two or three episodes they thought it was going to be an adventure, like Last of Us or Lost, but it turned out to, at least for now, be more thoughtful and emotional, and sexy. #

 © copyright 1994-2025 Dave Winer.